gnarlycode/react-app-tools/README.md

 )
 ```

-Look `test-example/src/entries/server.tsx` in this repo for another example.
+Look `test-example/src/entries/server.tsx` in the repo for another example.

 ## Also